 Before we get started with this deal, I just want to clarify that we will be looking purely at the points aspect.
 I have no idea if Australian Super has a competitive product so if you're genuinely looking to switch your superannuation; DYOR (do your own research).

-Australian Super is an Industry Superfund which is running a promotion right now for new members who join through this page before May 5th, 2019.
-The Superfund is offering an attractive 20,000 Qantas Frequent Flyer points for new members.
+Australian Super is an Industry Superfund which is running a promotion right now for new members who join through this page before June 30, 2019 (Extended from May 5th, 2019) The Superfund is offering an attractive 20,000 Qantas Frequent Flyer points for new members.

 The offer reads: